U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 We also look at organizational deployment units, team responsibilities, the boundaries between shell and remote, shared dependencies, and design system consistency.

-Through these cases, students will learn frontend system design not just as simple theory, but as a mindset for solving real-world service problems.
+Through these cases, students will learn frontend system design not as mere theory, but as a mindset for solving real-world service problems.

-5. You will learn state management not as how to use libraries, but as how to design states.
+5. State management is taught not as a library tutorial, but as a way to design states.

 In this lecture, we will cover how to model complex UI states using the X-M method, going beyond the limitations of boolean state combinations.

-The X-M (the "X-" will remain undisclosed here) method is one of the approaches I studied while auditing a course at a UC university through an acquaintance and discussing it with Indian colleagues during a Big Tech fellowship program.
+The X-M (the "X-" will not be disclosed here) method is one of the approaches I discussed with Indian colleagues during a Big Tech fellowship program and while auditing a course at one of the UC universities through an acquaintance.
 I decided to add it to the curriculum because I believe it will be a useful method for documentation, collaboration, and design within a company.

-But what’s more important is “what to define as state.”
+But more importantly, it is about “what should be considered as state.”

-A like button might not end with just a single isLiked.
+A like button might not end with just a simple isLiked.

-A shopping cart quantity might not end with just a single quantity.
+A shopping cart quantity might not end with just a simple quantity.

-A payment status might not end with just loading, success, and error.
+A payment status might not end with just simple loading, success, and error states.

 In actual services, states are more complex.

-There is the state the user first sees, the state the client shows optimistically, the state confirmed by the server, the state that must be rolled back upon failure, and the unknown state where the result is not yet determined.
+There is the state the user first saw, the state the client shows optimistically, the state confirmed by the server, the state that must be rolled back upon failure, and the unknown state where the result is not yet certain.

 Students will learn not just "how to use state management libraries," but how to design complex product experiences into predictable state flows.

-6. Performance optimization is treated as a system requirement, not just a collection of tips
+6. Performance optimization is treated as a system requirement, not just a set of tips

 Frontend performance optimization is not simply a matter of lazy loading images or splitting code.